-bool OEParseSmirks(OEQMolBase&, const char*, unsigned int opt=OESmartsParseOpts::Default) bool OEParseSmirks(OEQMolBase&, const char*, const OEVectorBindings &vb, unsigned int opt=OESmartsParseOpts::Default)
+bool OEParseSmirks(OEQMolBase& mol, const char* smirks, unsigned int opt=OESmartsParseOpts::Default) bool OEParseSmirks(OEQMolBase& mo, const char* smirks, const OEVectorBindings &vb, unsigned int opt=OESmartsParseOpts::Default)

 OEParseSmirks is functionally nearly identical to OEParseSmarts.
 The only significant difference in how SMARTS and SMIRKS are parsed is the handling of the [H] expression.
 SMARTS interprets [H] as an atom that has a total hydrogen count of exactly one.
 SMIRKS interprets [H] as an explicit hydrogen.
 The OEParseSmirks function therefore parses [H] differently than would OEParseSmarts, and performs additional validity checks of the SMIRKS string.